-Too often it seems that society and the modern education system overlooks creativity in favor of academic achievement.
-But a creative child can change the world.
-And creating is so much more than "making stuff."
+Too often, society and the educational system overlook creativity in favor of academic achievement.
+But a creative child can change the world — and creating is so much more than just "making stuff."

-"The root word 'create' actually means 'to grow'," Allison Wilson, Director of Curriculum and Innovation at Stratford School, told SheKnows.
-"The act of being creative naturally inspires us to think differently, be more collaborative, develop independence, and grow as unique and confident individuals.
+"The root word 'create' actually means 'to grow,'" educator and curriculum developer Allison Wilson told SheKnows.
+"The act of being creative naturally inspires us to think differently, be more collaborative, develop independence and grow as unique and confident individuals.
 In a world where innovation is a marker, the skill of thinking creatively is critical."

 A creativity toolkit is a good starting point for fostering your child's creativity.
-Fill a toy box loose parts, dressing up props and art and craft supplies, such as play dough.
+Fill a toy box with loose parts, dress-up props and arts and crafts supplies such as play dough.

 And don't be in too much of a hurry to introduce tools like cutlery, cookie cutters or rolling pins.
-Let your child's hands get their creative juices flowing, said Ricks.
-"Asking open-ended questions like 'what did you make?' instead of, 'is that a cat?' allows children to tell their stories and use their imaginations to make their visions a reality with the dough," she added.
+Let your child's hands get their creative juices flowing, Ricks said.
+"Asking open-ended questions like 'What did you make?' instead of 'Is that a cat?' allows children to tell their stories and use their imaginations to make their visions a reality with the dough," she added.

-"A child's mind needs space for creativity to grow, so we need to provide them with open-ended materials to freely and safely explore, Malika Bush, MFT, told SheKnows.
+"A child's mind needs space for creativity to grow, so we need to provide them with open-ended materials to freely and safely explore," Mallika Bush, MFT, told SheKnows.
 "Ideally, this is fostered from infancy.
 Even the youngest infant has the capability to explore simple materials, starting with their own hands and feet and moving up to the types of toys we provide.
-Toys with buttons and lights, that spin and make noise atrophy the child's imagination and creativity.
-A small plastic bowl can be any number of imagined things: a flying saucer, a hat, a dog bowl, or a bird's nest."
+Toys with buttons and lights that spin and make noise atrophy the child's imagination and creativity.
+A small plastic bowl can be any number of imagined things: a flying saucer, a hat, a dog bowl or a bird's nest."

 Finally, here's one way to foster creativity in your kids you might not expect to hear: let them get bored.
-"Boredom can lead to creativity," Ais Her, Director of Schools at Fountainhead Montessori School in Dublin, CA, told SheKnows.
-"It's ok for children to be bored — they will figure out something to do on their own.
-In other words, they are exercising creativity, self-expression, and problem-solving.
-The contrary is also true, as 'shielding against boredom' can negatively affect a child's ability to self-motivate."
+"Boredom can lead to creativity," Ais Her, director at Fountainhead Montessori School in California, told SheKnows.
+"It's OK for children to be bored — they will figure out something to do on their own.
+In other words, they are exercising creativity, self-expression and problem-solving.
+The contrary is also true, as shielding against boredom can negatively affect a child's ability to self-motivate."